angelroybernal/docker_kali_ext/README.md

-# Kali Linux Ext
+# Kali External - Internet
-Simple docker container with some tools used for Internet Pentest installed.
-Built with docker-compose.
+Simple docker network composed of a Tor proxy and a Kali Linux container with some tools.